Ride to Gondor!

 The end result was around 4 separate renders all of which were composited carefully in Corel PhotoPaint 12, because even my new new P4 3.2GHz machine with 2 Gb RAM couldn’t handle all the figures together in one scene!

 The sky and looming clouds (spewed from the land of Mordor) proved to be the biggest challenge of this entire picture.
-The volumetric materials of Bryce 5.5 are STILL buggy and numerous artifacts and gaping “boolean” holes are created when using volumetric materials in groups!
+The volumetric materials of Bryce 5.5 are STILL buggy and numerous artifacts and gaping “Boolean” holes are created when using volumetric materials in groups!
 Eventually I resorted to creating a whole collection of flattened spheres with a simple volumetric material, placing the sun low on the horizon and setting the camera above the “cloud” layer.
-Then I merely rolled the camera 180° degrees along the Z-axis to give a low and brooding appearence.
+Then I merely rolled the camera 180° degrees along the Z-axis to give a low and brooding appearance.
 The render took 118 hours to complete – a real “Bryce-killer”, but the final effect was completely satisfactory.